AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch applications/Cluster management/Use Terraform to manage Alibaba Cloud Elasticsearch clusters.md

 ## Import the Elasticsearch cluster

-If your Elasticsearch cluster is not created with Terraform, you can run commands to import the cluster to the state directory of Terraform.
+If your Elasticsearch cluster is not created by using Terraform, you can run commands to import the cluster to the state directory of Terraform.

 1. Create a file named main.tf in the test directory.

     ```
-    # vim main.tf
+    vim main.tf
     ```

 2. Declare the cluster and specify the storage path of the cluster that you want to import to the state directory.